zenoss/ZenPacks.zenoss.OpenStackInfrastructure/README.markdown

 ## About
 This project is a [Zenoss][] extension (ZenPack) that allows for monitoring of OpenStack.
-This means that you can monitor the flavors, images and servers a user or consumer perspective.
+This means that you can monitor the flavors, images and servers from a user or consumer perspective.
 OpenStack Compute v1.1 (Cactus) is known to be supported.
 Specifically this means that Rackspace's CloudServers can be monitored.

 In the future it is likely that support for monitoring OpenStack Storage